 Author and enthusiast Ian Smith wrote the factory-approved story, including a few chapters and articles on the Eleven.
 Then after production ended, the cars went through a 'dark age' when little was written about them.
 Decades later people began asking questions again and the void was filled with a variety of recollections and many errors.
 For example some original owners had been told they were buying actual Team Lotus cars, or other exaggerations made to help sell cars.
 Some assumed that their LeMans Elevens had actually been in the race itself.
 Most owners had no concept of how many Elevens existed and so a stray photo of one in a old magazine could easily be mistaken for their own.
 Inaccurate race reports, faulty memories and jumbled facts have infected several published histories, which unfortunately have been cited by others.
 Due to this the Wikipedia page on Elevens has at times been in complete disarray.
 One of the benefits of a web-based but controlled archive like this site is that errors can quickly be corrected when identified and the record set straight.
 Many promised articles at www.lotuseleven.org are unfinished however, because complete verification of details hasn't yet been possible.

 Persistence and determination are omnipotent.
 Vehicle history can be gathered with: a survey of information in this database and that of the HLR; interviews of previous owners; research into area race records; careful forensic examination of the car and often, luck.
 Most cars have at least one prior owner who was diligent about preserving the history.
-Unfortunately some other owners have thrown it all away.
+Unfortunately some other owners may have thrown it away.
 But determined detective work can bring it back.
 Despite the relatively high number of Elevens built, they always left an impression on the people around them and memories can be surprisingly strong.
 But time is the enemy, so hurry!